Should you visit Brussels, the capital of Belgium or Antwerp?

 But let’s review each category before you make a final decision.

-While both cities have international airports, Brussels is definitely better served than Antwerp.
+While both cities have international airports, Brussels is better served than Antwerp.

 However, there are direct trains connecting Zaventem Airport (the main airport in Brussels) to Antwerp every half an hour and the journey takes only 30 minutes.
 For this reason, I believe both cities are easy to get to.